Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experiments

 \subsection{Robustness under Similar-Scene Pairs}

 For each model, we evaluate accuracy on individual decision tasks (Decision-1) and the probability that both images in a closely related pair are answered correctly (Decision-1 (both)).
-If a model relies on task-relevant semantics, the joint accuracy should approximate the product of the individual accuracies; substantially lower joint performance suggests that shared but irrelevant cues influence decisions.
+If a model relies on task-relevant upstream cues when making decisions, the joint accuracy should approximate the product of the individual accuracies; substantially lower joint performance suggests that shared but irrelevant cues influence decision-making.
 Detailed results are provided in Appendix~\ref{app:similar-scene}.

 Analysis reveals the following patterns: For almost all models, the joint correct rate is lower than the expected squared baseline.
 Models such as Llama (11B) and Llava (7B) show significant drops ($p<0.05$ or $p<0.10$).
-This pattern confirms that small-scale models tend to recombine perceptual elements without truly assessing which visual components are decision-relevant.
+This pattern suggests that small-scale models tend to recombine perceptual elements without reliably identifying which upstream visual cues are decision-relevant.
 Larger models demonstrate limited robustness, with Llava (72B) achieving the highest performance on both individual and paired tests.

-The pronounced gap between individual and joint accuracies, particularly in smaller models, indicates that most systems fail to identify the objects or scenes that causally drive decisions.
-This reflects inherent inductive biases and reliance on compositional rather than causal reasoning.
-While increased scale partially improves robustness, current architectures lack effective mechanisms to suppress irrelevant perceptual priors, limiting reliable visual decision-making.
+The pronounced gap between individual and joint accuracies, particularly in smaller models, indicates that most systems fail to identify the objects or scenes that are consistently decision-relevant.
+This is consistent with reliance on superficial compositional patterns rather than stable decision-relevant semantics.
+Overall, current models still struggle to suppress irrelevant perceptual priors and to maintain reliable perception-to-decision transfer in visually similar scenarios.

-\subsection{Validation of the “Scaling Behavior”}
+\subsection{Validation of the ``Scaling Behavior''}

-We evaluate the scaling behavior of parameter size in the Internvl family.
+We evaluate the scaling behavior of parameter size in the InternVL family.
 In traditional scaling laws, model performance increases with parameter size and typically follows an approximately logarithmic trend; however, on our benchmark, the 38B model exhibits a pronounced performance drop (Figure~\ref{fig:5}).
 This anomaly persists under both 0-/1-shot settings and across all-scenario and high-risk splits.